djcard/boxlangFeatureAudit/Readme.md

 @summarize - Defaults to false.
 If true, will provide a summary of the aggregate.
 If both aggregate and summary are true, summary takes precendence.

 @quiet - Defaults to false.
 If true, only the filenames being processed will appear in the console, not the details found.

+## Changelog

+0.0.3 - expanded findBoxLang() to find updated versions of boxlang in the BOXLANG_HOME\lib folder and declared datatypes in the audit command to allow `--` syntax
+0.0.2 - expanded findBoxLang() to look for boxlang-home in addition to BOXLANG_HOME 0.0.1 - initial release